-Refer to the Hardware section for the $\ensuremath{\mathsf{D/A}}$ onboard output level calibration.
+Refer to the Hardware section for the D/A onboard output level calibration.

 Roll Off Filter: Sharp roll-off filter: Offers a flat frequency response up to 22kHz, within 0.2dB, which has the tradeoff of 36 samples latency.
-This mode was and still is the default one.

 Slow roll-off filter: Offers a low latency of 9 samples, with the tradeoff of a gentle frequency response attenuation starting around 16kHz and reaching - having to unslot them or open the box